Signed in as:

 When you soften and relax effort in your body and mind, smiling as you enjoy that relaxation, your awareness will withdraw from your intellectual mind and Ground within your body.

 At this stage of meditation, bring an investigation into your daily life as to the circular nature of GOSS.
-When you begin Meditation Skill 04 to develop Content Happiness, will learn how to fully enjoy and smile into the subtle pleasantness of relaxing and letting go in all aspects of your life.
+When you begin Meditation Skill 04 to develop contentment and happiness, you will learn how to fully enjoy and smile into the subtle pleasantness of relaxing and letting go in all aspects of your life.

 Questions can be submitted at: MIDL Community Reddit Forums.